 |Security||Accounts payable of the company are generally not secured with any kind of collateral.||Notes payable are generally secured against the assets that are purchased for the loan.|

-Thus both the accounts payable as well as notes payable are important concepts in the financing where accounts payable are the short term obligation of the company towards its suppliers when the goods are purchased or the services are availed by the company on credit from the suppliers and these are shown as under the current liability of the company, however, notes payable are issued by the maker when the funds are borrowed by the company from the lender generally for purchasing the fixed assets and these are formal written agreement that specifies the terms as decided mutually between the parties.
+Thus both the accounts payable as well as notes payable are important concepts in the financing where accounts payable are the short term obligation of the company towards its suppliers when the goods are purchased or the services are availed by the company on credit from the suppliers and these are shown as under the current liability of the company, however, notes payable are issued by the maker when the funds are borrowed by the company from the lender generally for purchasing the fixed assets and these are a formal written agreement that specifies the terms as decided mutually between the parties.

 This is a guide to Accounts Payable vs Notes Payable.
-Here we discuss the difference between Accounts Payable vs Notes Payable, along with key differences, infographics, & comparison table.
+Here we discuss the difference between Accounts Payable vs Notes Payable, along with key differences, infographics, & a comparison table.
 You can also go through our other related articles to learn more–